zac-garby/fm/README.md

 once this rewrite is complete, the features will include:

- - FM instruments with arbitrary custom algorithms and feedback loops etc
+ - [X] FM instruments with arbitrary custom algorithms and feedback loops etc
- - songs, loadable and storable in a human-readable and human-editable format
+ - [X] songs, loadable and storable in a human-readable and human-editable format
- - an aesthetic GUI (I had to make a whole GUI library to make it look how I want--I hope you're happy.)
+ - [X] an aesthetic GUI (I had to make a whole GUI library to make it look how I want--I hope you're happy.)
- - `.wav` file export
+ - [ ] `.wav` file export
- - filters and effects
+ - [X] filters and effects
+ - [ ] more than this hopefully

 ## why the name?